yafatek/turqV2/src/markdown/contest/banning-of-chemical-pesticides-on-golf-courses.md

 ---
-title: Banning of Chemical Pesticides on Golf Courses.
+title: Banning of Chemical Pesticides on Golf Courses
 endDate: "1598846400000"
 prizes: 20
 description: >-
   **Background:  Due to chemical pesticides being used to spray golf courses, humans are experiencing reactions to the chemicals.
-Other natural pesticides should be used.**
+Other natural pesticides should be used..**

   **Timeline:  Deadline for essays by July 31, 2020.**